nemesisx00/nemesisx00/README.md

 </p>

 <p>
-I'm currently learning desktop application development in Rust via Dioxus (https://dioxuslabs.com/) as well as game development with Godot (https://godotengine.org/) in C# and GDScript.
+I'm diving pretty hard into Godot (https://godotengine.org/) at the moment.
 </p>